Install XQual Server

 Prerequisites

-To install a XStudio Server from scratch, you'll need a Linux Server or a Windows server with a network connection, enough storage and memory.
+To install a XQual Server from scratch, you'll need a Linux Server or a Windows server with a network connection, enough storage and memory.
 For more details check the minimal requirements.

 A Servlet Container is web-server able to run web services and web sites.
 It will be used to host:

-• JIRA plugin front-end (necessary only if you use JIRA and wish a both-way integration)
+• the Jira plugin front-end (necessary only if you use Jira and wish a both-way integration),

 Please click on the appropriate option below: